Red X iconGreen tick iconYellow tick icon

 Fierce Hope.
 Youth Activism in Aotearoa (Bridget Williams Books)

 Karen's research is youth-focused.
 The book Fierce Hope.
-Youth Activism in Aotearoa (Bridget Williams Books) reports her recent Marsden-funded research about what inspires young people to join others to create social change.
+Youth Activism in Aotearoa (Bridget Williams Books) reports her Marsden-funded research about what inspires young people to join others to create social change.
 The book is about six youth-led groups working on a range of fronts: honouring indigenous land rights, progressing policies for a zero carbon future, challenging sexual violence and gender-based harassment, rethinking gender and sexuality and what counts as 'justice', and addressing social inequalities in Aotearoa.

 Watch video describing Fierce Hope